 With the community plunged into mourning -- the first funerals for the children killed were held Tuesday -- anger has also seethed over the police response as the tragedy unfolded.

-Officers have come under intense criticism over why they waited well over an hour to neutralize the gunman, which Texas Department of Public Safety (DPS) director Steven McCraw has admitted was the "wrong decision."
+Officers have come under intense criticism over why they waited well over an hour to neutralize the gunman, which Texas officials have admitted was the wrong decision.

 The Uvalde massacre, the latest in an epidemic of gun violence in the United States, has rekindled desperate calls for gun reform.
 It came less than two weeks after 10 people died in an attack at a Buffalo, New York grocery store by a young gunman targeting African Americans.